entando/customer-portal/README.md

   * Service URL, e.g. https://<YOUR_ACCOUNT>.atlassian.net/rest/api/latest/
   * Service account email and password (or preferably API token)
   * Project name key, e.g. ENT
-  * Custom field ids for organizations (default 10002), subscription level (default 10038).
-See https://developer.atlassian.com/cloud/jira/service-desk/rest/intro/#fieldformats for documentation on field mapping and formats.
+  * Custom field ids (version, organization, and subscription level) should be set in the application.properties.
+The value of the fields must match exactly (e.g. v6.3.0 vs 6.3.0 for versions, GOLD vs Gold for subscription level) or ticket creation/display may fail.
   * By default the Customer Portal uses issue types Support and Feature Request
-  * The Affects Version field is used to map to the EntandoVersion and the text of the versions must match
 * Keycloak
   * cp-admin
   * cp-support